How to solve common puppy problems

-- Instead, try again in a quieter place with fewer distractions.
-Alternatively, use a treat to gain their focus.
-Then say their name, mark and reward them.
+- alternatively, use a treat to gain their focus - then say their name, mark and reward them

 Does your dog now know their name?
 Once they do, you can use it to gain their attention before asking them for something else, such as “come” on walks.

 It’s also important to reward them when they voluntarily ‘check in’ with you.
 This will encourage them to offer attention.
 It will also help to build their focus on you when you’re out and about.
 On walks, simply watch your dog.
 Whenever they look at you, mark and reward them for ‘checking in’ with you.

 You can also make your walks engaging by bringing your pup’s favourite toy.
 Get it out halfway round and ask for some basic, known behaviours at random timepoints.
 Alternatively, play a ‘find it’ game where you sprinkle some treats on the floor.
 This will all help to keep focus on you.